lineklemensen/PRJ3/collab/Projekt Concept.md

 With this project, we aim to drastically reduce this downtime, by constructing a small vehicle to conduct this transport, instead of staff.
 The vehicle will be able to semi-autonomously drive from the medicine depot, to the designated destination, only requiring staff to load and unload the vehicle, increasing time spent doing actual nursing work, to ease the problem, caused by understaffing.

-The vehicle will be controlled by a Raspberry Pi microcontroller, which, through communication with a dedicated Linux server, will receive driving instructions.
-These instructions will be used as parameters in a specially designed algortithm, that the car uses to determine its path.
-This also allows for expansion, as multiple vehicles can connect to the same server, making deliveries to multiple different wards at the same time possible.
+The vehicle will be controlled by a Raspberry Pi microcontroller, which, through communication with a dedicated Linux server running on a separate Raspberry Pi, will receive driving instructions.
+These instructions will be used as parameters in a pathfinding designed algortithm, that the car uses to determine its path.
+This also allows for expansion, as multiple vehicles can connect to the same server concurrently, making deliveries to multiple different wards at the same time possible.

 The vehicle will contain a User Interface, where nurses, with a passcode, keycard, etc., can unlock a storage unit on the vehicle, load it with medicine requested by other nursing staff, and define a destination for the vehicle.
 Upon arrival, the staff who requested said medicine, can unlock the storage unit and receive the medicine, after which the vehicle will return to its route, or its designated home.